fartuk/ml_investment/docs/quickstart.rst

   Default target calculators are located at ``ml_investment.targets``
 - Choose model.
 Model is machine learning algorithm, core of the pipeline.
-  It also may incapsulate validateion and other stuff.
+  It also may incapsulate validation and other stuff.
   You may use wrappers from
   ``ml_investment.models``